 Bang Lang Stork Garden lies within the area of Binh Thoi hamlet, Thoi Thuan commune, Thot Not district, Can Tho city.
 Upon passing the north of Vam Cong, from Lo Te intersection, visitors go along the No. 80 Highway for about 80 kilometers before reaching a small canal named Bang Lang.
 Then you will continue to go through a bridge which is also named Bang Lang.
 There is around 1 kilometer away from the main road to Bang Lang Stork Garden.

 Bang Lang Stork Garden is surrounded by immense rice paddies as well as the interlacing canals of Can Tho.
 Visitor can join a cruise on Hau River, or cycling past the orchards, craft villages and green fields to access the garden.
 It is a vast area, flood with water under the shady trees.
 Inside, a watching tower of 3 meters allows visitors to look around the gardens and learn peaceful scenes of the Mekong Delta’s countryside, fiddled by the chord of storks.
 Visit Mekong Vietnam with Indochina travel Vietnam

-There are various species of storks living at Bang Lang Stork Garden including Cattle Egret, ibis, striated heron, painted stork, etc. Besides, there are other species which are not belong to species of storks making their home at Bang Lang Garden such as black-crowned night heron, little cormorant, greater coucal heron, etc.
+There are various species of storks living at Bang Lang Stork Garden including Cattle Egret, ibis, striated heron, painted stork, etc. Besides, there are other species which do not belong to species of storks making their home at Bang Lang Garden such as black-crowned night heron, little cormorant, greater coucal heron, etc.